msbevers/hashGenerator/README.md

 EmailL   morey@pobox.com

-Initial Thoughts on What to test regarding this binary.
+Initial Thoughts on What to test regarding this binary. (both positive and negative tests)

 Assuming that I am running this on a MAC OS laptop

-Manual Testsm that need test cases written.:
+Manual Tests that need test cases written.:

 (1) Can I invoke the binary?
 (2) Does the binary run and stay running?